-When you use Ditto in your app you don’t have to think about how your devices will connect to each other.
+When you use Ditto in your app, you don’t have to think about how your devices will connect in the peer-to-peer mesh network.

 A device like an iPhone will build an interconnected mesh all on its own.
-As soon as you call startSync() it fires up Bluetooth LE, scans for peers on the WiFi, and activates AWDL to create high-speed connections with nearby Apple devices — using only one line of code.
+As soon as you call startSync(), it fires up Bluetooth Low Energy (LE), scans for peers on the Wi-Fi, and activates Apple Wireless Direct Link (AWDL) to create high-speed connections with nearby Apple devices — using only one line of code.

 The mesh is an underlay for data sync.
 It operates independently of your queries and subscriptions.
 Data updates will propagate through the mesh automatically, provided your subscriptions match.

-Ditto contains a number of algorithms to maintain an optimal mesh automatically, whether you have two devices or two thousand.
+Ditto contains several algorithms to maintain an optimal mesh automatically, whether you have two devices or two thousand.

 Many applications need to sync data with the Big Peer or an on-premises server.
 The Ditto SDK uses peer-to-peer and Big Peer connections simultaneously, turning your mesh global.
 This is as easy as setting your server’s URL.